zachbednarek/live-chat-2/Homework4/README.md

 ## Description

-Using Javascript to create a password generator using the conditions set by the user.
+Creating a quiz using Javascript that checks how many answers are correct and tells the user their score at the end.

 ## Credits